joshuaSYSS/joshuaSYSS.github.io/index.md

 - Pricing Club Simulation
   * Designed and developed during my tenure as a Research Assistant to support the academic exploration of collusive pricing in law
 - [TofuSwap](https://github.com/ABCD2024-TEAM/TofuSwap)
-  * A Windows application that provides information about dishes, mainly about Cantonese cuisine.
+  * A Windows application that provides dish information, mainly Cantonese cuisine.
   * Applied a hybrid approach for similarity, using weighted Jaccard similarity and embedding-based similarity
   * Used Python Sentence Transformers, which includes Tensorflow and Keras